kane50613/osu4j/README.md

 # osu!4J
-The osu API client written in Java
+The osu API wrapper written in Java

 ***